0xmuka/0xHemaSallam/README.md

   <img src="https://readme-typing-svg.herokuapp.com/?lines=Software%20Engineering;Penetration%20Tester;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineering
+- 🏢 I'm a Software Engineering && Penetration Tester
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with PHP, Larvel, Python, and Django, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.